Direct7Design/5-minute-PHP-framework/README.md

 * PHP 5.3.
 * Optional: [mcrypt](http://php.net/mcrypt) extension is required for encryption.
 * Optional: [memcached](http://php.net/memcached) extension is required for caching.
-* Optional: [PDO with MySQL driver](http://php.net/pdo) extension is required for MySQL usage.
+* Optional: [PDO extension with MySQL driver](http://php.net/pdo) is required for MySQL usage.
-* Optional: [MongoDB driver](http://php.net/mongo) extension is required for MongoDB usage.
+* Optional: [MongoDB](http://php.net/mongo) extension is required for MongoDB usage.

 ## How to start